alex-tester/EAGitLab/README.md

 # EAGitLab
-Provides a set of PowerShell functions for interacting with the GitLab API to manage Users, Groups, and Projects
+A PowerShell module to manage Users, Groups, and Projects in GitLab.
+Uses the GitLab API to perform all actions.

+Provides the following functions:

+Get-ESEAutoAllGitGroups
+Get-ESEAutoAllGitGroupsAndMembers
+Get-ESEAutoAllGitUsers
+Get-ESEAutoGitGroupID
+get-eseautogitlabusersemails
+Get-ESEAutoGitUserID
+New-ESEAutoGitGroup
+New-ESEAutoGitGroupAccessRequest
+New-ESEAutoGitUser
+Add-ESEAutoGitGroupMember